Ethiopia–Mexico relations: High-level visits

-Bilateral agreements
+Bilateral agreements and scholarship programs

-Ethiopia and Mexico have signed the following bilateral agreements: Agreement to Establish Consultations on Mutual Interests (2006) and an Agreement on the Elimination of Visa Requirements for Diplomatic Passport Holders (2006).
+Both nations have signed a few bilateral agreements such as an Agreement to Establish Consultations on Mutual Interests (2007) and an Agreement on the Elimination of Visa Requirements for Diplomatic Passport Holders (2009).
+The Mexican government offers each year scholarships for nationals of Ethiopia to study postgraduate studies at Mexican higher education institutions.

 Trade relations

-In 2018, two-way trade between Ethiopia and Mexico amounted to US$8.6 million.
-Ethiopia's main exports to Mexico include: sesame seeds and industrial equipment to make shoes.
-Mexico's main exports to Ethiopia include: landing gears, knives and electronic equipment.
-Between 1999 - 2011 Ethiopian direct investments in Mexico amounted to US$2.5 million.
-Ethiopia is Mexico's 141st biggest trading partner globally.
+In 2023, two-way trade between Ethiopia and Mexico amounted to US$10.1 million.
+Ethiopia's main exports to Mexico include: clothing, shoes, air pumps and vacuum pumps; and coffee.
+Mexico's main exports to Ethiopia include: medicine, seeds, alcohol, electrical wires and cables.